Discriminative reconstruction via simultaneous dense and sparse coding: Experiments

 \subsubsection{DenSaE strikes a balance between discriminative capability and reconstruction}

-We study the case when DenSaE is trained on the MNIST dataset for joint reconstruction and classification purposes.
-We show a) how the explicit imposition of sparse and dense representations in DenSaE helps to balance discriminative and representation power, and b) that DenSaE outperforms SCNet.
-We warm start the training of the classifier using dictionaries obtained by first training the autoencoder, i.e., with $\beta = 0$.\\
+We study the case when DenSaE is trained on the MNIST dataset for joint reconstruction and classification.
+We show (i) how the explicit imposition of sparse and dense representations in DenSaE helps to balance discriminative and representation power, and (ii) that DenSaE outperforms SCNet.
+We warm start the training of the classifier using dictionaries obtained by first training the autoencoder with $\beta = 0$.

-\textbf{Characteristics of the representations $\x_T$ and $\u_T$}: To evaluate the discriminative power of the representations learned by only training the autoencoder, we first trained the classifier \emph{given} the representations (i.e., first train $\A$ and $\B$ with $\beta = 0$, then train $\C$ with $\beta = 1$).
+\textbf{Characteristics of the representations $\x_T$ and $\bu_T$}: To evaluate the discriminative power of the representations learned by only training the autoencoder, we first trained the classifier \emph{given} the representations.
+Specifically, we first trained $\A$ and $\B$ with $\beta = 0$, then trained $\C$ with $\beta = 1$.
 We call this disjoint training.
-The first four rows of section D from Table~\ref{tab:class} show, respectively, the classification accuracy (Acc.), $\ell_2$ reconstruction loss (Rec.), and the relative contributions, expressed as a percentage, of the dense or sparse representations to classification and reconstruction for disjoint training.
-Each col of $[\A\ \B]$, and of $\C$, corresponds to either a dense or a sparse feature.
+Table~\ref{tab:class_disjoint} shows the classification accuracy (Acc.), $\ell_2$ reconstruction loss (Rec.), and the relative contributions, expressed as a percentage, of the dense or sparse representations to classification and reconstruction for disjoint training.
+Each column of $[\A\,,\B]$, and of $\C$, corresponds to either a dense or a sparse feature.
 For reconstruction, we find the indices of the $50$ most important columns and report the proportion of these that represent dense features.
 For each of the $10$ classes (rows of $\C$), we find the indices of the $5$ most important columns (features) and compute the proportion of the total of $50$ indices that represent dense features.
-The first row of Table~\ref{tab:class} shows the proportion of rows of $[\A\ \B]$ that represent dense features.
-Comparing this row, respectively to the third and fourth row of section D reveals the importance of $\x$ for reconstruction, and of $\u$ for classification.
-Indeed, the first two rows of section D show that, as the proportion of dense features increases, DenSaE gains reconstruction capability but results in a lower classification accuracy.
-Moreover, in DenSaE, the most important features in classification are all from $\B$, and the contribution of $\A$ in reconstruction is greater than its percentage in the model, which clearly demonstrates that dense and sparse coding autoencoders balance discriminative and representation power. \\
+The first row of Table~\ref{tab:class_disjoint} shows the proportion of rows of $[\A\,\, \B]$ that represent dense features.
+Comparing this row, respectively to the third and fourth row reveals the importance of $\x$ for reconstruction, and of $\bu$ for classification.
+Indeed, the Acc. and Rec. of Table~\ref{tab:class_disjoint} show that, as the proportion of dense features increases, DenSaE gains reconstruction capability but results in a lower classification accuracy.
+Moreover, in DenSaE, the most important features in classification are all from $\B$, and the contribution of $\A$ in reconstruction is greater than its percentage in the model, which clearly demonstrates that dense and sparse coding autoencoders balance discriminative and representation power.